magicleap/Configurator/README.md

 ## Getting Started

-1. Clone the repository or download the project files as a ZIP archive and extract the contents.
+1. Clone the repository, ensure you have git LFS installed as well since this repo uses it to store some assets.
-2. Open the extracted project using Unity version 2022.3.67f2.
+2. Open the project using Unity version 2022.3.67f2.
 3. By default, the project opens with the Main scene loaded.
 To test the project, click 'Play' in the Unity Editor.
 4. To deploy the project to a Magic Leap 2 device, use Unity's Build and Run feature with the device connected.